 Still, that 120Hz screen is as vibrant as ever, and while the cameras here aren’t as groundbreaking as the S21 Ultra’s, it’s still very capable and versatile.
 If you want the Samsung flagship experience at a discount, this is worth a look.

 When LG released the weird Wing last year with its swivel design that revealed a second screen, it appeared to be a comeback of sorts for the South Korean tech company, whose mobile division had fallen on hard times.

-Little did we all know, the LG Wing would be the last LG smartphone — at least for the foreseeable future, with the recent announcement that LG electronics is closing its mobile department.
+Little did we all know, the LG Wing would be the last LG smartphone, with the announcement that LG electronics is closing its mobile department.
 For a farewell product, the LG Wing is very noteworthy — it may not have the best cameras or processor, but it has a unique design that is not only a breath of fresh air in the sea of familiar slabs but also genuinely useful for people who frequently multitask.

 LG promises continued software support for its already released products, so interested consumers have some assurance on that end.

 Best Gaming Phone: ASUS ROG Phone 5 Ultimate

 If you do lots of mobile gaming and want a device that can keep up, then look no further than the ASUS ROG Phone 5.
 Between the blazingly fast and buttery smooth 144hz display, large 6,000 mAh battery, dual front-facing stereo speakers, up to 18GB of RAM, and touch-sensitive shoulder buttons, there isn’t a smartphone out there more equipped to handle mobile gaming.